imbs-hl/fuseMLR-paper/README.md

 The analysis proceeds as follows: First, multi-omics data are simulated.
-Then, the data are prepared depending on the integration strategy—either late integration (fuseMLR) or early integration (blockForest).
+Then, the data are prepared depending on the integration strategy—either late integration (fuseMLR) or early integration (Random Forest and blockForest).
 Finally, various prediction modells are trained and evaluated.

 Steps: